moooninjune/SEED-labs/lab3/lab3-Intro.md

 BN_mod_exp(res, a, c, n, ctx)
 ```

 9. Compute modular inverse, i.e., given a, find b, such that `a ∗ b mod n = 1`.
-The value b is called the inverse of a, with respect to modular n.
+The value b is called the inverse of a, with respect to modular n: `b = a^-1 mod n`.
 ```c
 BN_mod_inverse(b, a, n, ctx);
 ```